genejike/DEVOPS-PROJECT/AWS PROJECTS/creating_a_website _with_cross_Region-Replication_and_Logging/website.md

-create a new s3 bucket named ..... in us east ohio region
+* create a new s3 bucket named ..... in us east ohio region

-enable versioning for the bucket
+* enable versioning for the bucket

-enable website hosting for the bucket configure index.html as the index document
+* enable website hosting for the bucket
+* configure index.html as the index document

-create a bucket policy to allow public access to the website
+* create a bucket policy to allow public access to the website

-cofigure the lab bucket to logwrites to the lab web
+* configure the lab bucket to logwrites to the lab web

 create a new buck named lab web in the us west oregon region